Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Universal Power-Law Dependence of Nano-EM Collective Dephasing

-For general bianisotropic media, it is difficult to obtain a closed-form expression of $f_0(\theta)$ and $f_2(\theta)$ in Eq.~(\ref{rss_SI}).
+For more general bianisotropic media, it could be difficult to obtain a closed-form expression of $r_{ss}(q,\theta)$ at $q\gg k_0$.
 We now analyze Eqs.~(\ref{Max_material}-\ref{EMbcs}) and show that $r_{ss}$ can still be expanded as a power series of $k_0/q$ at $q/k_0\gg1$.
-We note that Eq.~(\ref{kz_material}) is a quartic equation with respect to $k_z'$.
-For bianisotopic media with local EM response, $\overleftrightarrow{\varepsilon}, \overleftrightarrow{\mu}, \overleftrightarrow{\zeta}, \overleftrightarrow{\xi}$ are independent of $q$.
+We first note that Eq.~(\ref{kz_material}) is a quartic equation with respect to $k_z'$.
+For photonic media with local EM response, $\overleftrightarrow{\varepsilon}, \overleftrightarrow{\mu}$ are independent of $q$.
 Therefore, the coefficients of the quartic equation (\ref{kz_material}) are polynomial functions of $q/k_0$.
 From the general solutions of the quartic equation, we can find that the solutions $k_z'$ of Eq.~(\ref{kz_material}) are algebraic functions of $q/k_0$.
-Substitute the solutions $k_z'$ into Eq.~(\ref{Max_material}), we can find the nullspace of $\overleftrightarrow{M}$ by Gaussian elimination.
-Since only linear operations are employed in Gaussian elimination, each component of the eigensolutions $ $ are algebraic functions of $q/k_0$ and $k_z$.
+Next, we consider the asymptotic behavior of $k_z'$ at large $q/k_0$.
+By expanding the determinant $\mathrm{det} \overleftrightarrow{M}$, we can find that $k_z'$ follows the series expansion $k_z' \sim C q + C' + C''/q \ldots$ at $q/k_0 \gg 1$, where $C, C', C''$ are constants determined by material response and $\theta$.
+Here, the leading-order term is $Cq$ because the left hand side of Eq.~(\ref{kz_material}) will become $k_z'^4$ or $q^4$ at large $q$ otherwise (except for very specific response functions).
+Substituting the solutions $k_z'$ into Eq.~(\ref{Max_material}), the nullspace of $\overleftrightarrow{M}$ can be obtained by Gaussian elimination.
+Since only linear operations are used in Gaussian elimination, each component of the eigensolutions $ $ is an algebraic function of $q/k_0$ and $k_z$, and can be expanded in terms of $q/k_0$ at large $q$.
 Therefore, we find that all the parameters in Eq.(\ref{EMbcs}) are algebraic functions of $q/k_0$.
 Since Eq.(\ref{EMbcs}) is a linear function, the solution $r_{ss}(q,\theta)$ is also an algebraic function of $q/k_0$.
-As a result, at $q/k_0 \gg 1$, $r_{ss}(q,\theta)$ can be expanded as a power series of $q/k_0$.
-Due to energy conservation, the reflection coefficient $r_{ss}(q,\theta)$ needs to be finite.
-Therefore, the highest order term in the power series of $r_{ss}(q,\theta)$ is the zeroth order term $f_0(\theta)$.
-The above arguments justify the applicability of Eq.~(\ref{rss_SI}) for general bianisotropic media with local EM response.
+As a result, at $q/k_0 \gg 1$, we can expand $r_{ss}(q,\theta)\approx f_0(\theta) + f_1(\theta) \frac{k_0}{q} + f_2(\theta) \frac{k_0^2}{q^2}$ in terms of $k_0/q$ at large $q$.